clj-grenada/grenada-spec/BarsImp.md

 ## Model

-Write down Bars of type β will look and what the data in it will mean.
+Write down how a Bar of type β will look and what the data in it will mean.
 How you do this is up to you, but ultimately it's the **interface** which the users of β have to rely on.
 So try to be precise, yet comprehensible.

 I strongly recommend writing a **predicate** that, given a Bar, returns if it conforms to β or not.
 There are several ways you can do this and, as always, you